-This Table highlights a significant feature of the police processing of rape complaints: the very large number which are cleared as "no offence disclosed" (45% which result in prosecution (36% in 1981).
-Indeed, it is interesting to note that the only other offences in the Police Statistics which show a higher proportion of (56%), abduction (53%), and one or two other minor categories such as miscellaneous offences against justice and criminal libel.
-The national average of complaints statistical evidence, therefore, to support the claim that a complaint of rape to the likely to result in prosecution, than most other offences against the person.
+This Table highlights a significant feature of the police processing of rape complaints: the very large number which are cleared as "no offence disclosed" (45% in 1981) and the relatively small proportion (other than in comparison with robbery) which result in prosecution (36% in 1981).
+Indeed, it is interesting to note that the only other offences in the Police Statistics which show a higher proportion of complaints deemed to be "no offence disclosed" than rape in 1981 were incest (2) (56%), abduction (53%), and one or two other minor categories such as miscellaneous offences against justice and criminal libel.
+The national average of complaints cleared as not disclosing an offence was only 12.68% in 1981.
+There is some statistical evidence, therefore, to support the claim that a complaint of rape to the police is far more likely to be cleared as "no offence disclosed", and somewhat less likely to result in prosecution, than most other offences against the person.

-Similarly, as indicated by Table 2, statistics showing the outcome of rape trials between 1972 and 1981 iend some credence to the view that the chances of an acquittal are higher for this offence than for other specific offences against the person.
+Similarly, as indicated by Table 2, statistics showing the outcome of rape trials between 1972 and 1981 lend some credence to the view that the chances of an acquittal are higher for this offence than for other specific offences against the person.

-- (1) The discrepancy between the total number of reported offences and the total number of offences prosecuted, cleared by other means or recorded as "no figures denoting how an offence was disposed of may include offences.
-The in previous years.
-Further, the data base at this stage could be offences as - (2) It may be significant that incest is frequently an offence of a similar nature to rape, and indeed in some cases could be charged as rape.
+- (1) The discrepancy between the total number of reported offences and the total number of offences prosecuted, cleared by other means or recorded as "no offence disclosed", does not necessarily represent uncleared offences.
+The figures denoting how an offence was disposed of may include offences reported in previous years.
+Further, the data base at this stage could be offences as well as offenders. - (2) It may be significant that incest is frequently an offence of a similar nature to rape, and indeed in some cases could be charged as rape.